General Sea Turtle Information

 ach population can be found here: http://www.nmfs.noaa.gov/pr/species/turtles/green.htm.
 The Florida and Mexican Pacific Coast breeding populations are encompassed within the North Atlantic and East Pacific DPS respectively.

-Green Sea Turtle sea turtle populations will continue to be protected under the ESA.
+Green sea turtle populations will continue to be protected under the ESA.

-The agencies are beginning a 90-day public comment period for this proposal to gather new information relevant to the status change.
-This includes potential critical habitat for the green sea turtle and information that will help ensure that the final determination is based on the best available scientific and commercial information.
+The agencies just completed an extended public comment period for this proposal and are now reviewing the information provided relevant to the status change.
+This includes potential critical habitat for the green sea turtle and any information that will help ensure that the final determination is based on the best available scientific and commercial information.
 Critical habitat in Puerto Rico that was designated in 1998 is proposed to remain in effect for the North Atlantic DPS.
-The deadline for comments was recently extended to August 26, 2015; see link below for notice.
+The extended public comment period closed September 25, 2015.

 Coastal Beach Critical Habitat for the Recovery of Northwest Atlantic Population of Loggerhead Sea Turtles